 These general PTSD symptom categories are useful in understanding the basics of PTSD, but each person’s manifestation of trauma will look different.

 PTSD from domestic violence

-One of the most common causes of PTSD is domestic violence.
+One of the most common causes of PTSD is spousal abuse (domestic violence).
 PTSD can be triggered by a single instance of sexual or physical abuse, or it can stem from frequent and repeated violent intimate partner events.